 Digging and cutting lead pipes for a partial service line replacement releases lead particulates and heightens the amount of lead in a building's water supply over extended periods.
 Such partial replacements also increase corrosion or create galvanic corrosion that raises lead levels even further.

 Despite the significant long-term benefits of lead service line replacements, a full replacement project can be expensive.
-Several factors can influence costs, including:
+The high number of lead service lines in Illinois, along with the following factors influence replacement costs.

 The U.S. EPA estimates a full replacement of lead service lines at an average cost of $4,700, ranging from $1,200 to $12,300 per replaced service line.
 Certain site-specific variables could swell those costs to anywhere from $5,000 to $20,000 per lead service line.